 You may be experiencing one of the most stressful seasons of your life.
 To add to the stress, you also have to understand whether you should also file for bankruptcy after divorce.

 You are not alone.
-In fact, divorce is one of the top 10 reasons why people decided to file bankruptcy according to a recent research study accounting for 24.4% of those looking to file bankruptcy.
+In fact, divorce is one of the top 10 reasons why people decided to file for bankruptcy according to a recent research study accounting for 24.4% of those looking to file bankruptcy.

 We speak to people almost daily who are considering bankruptcy after divorce.
 As such, we came up with 5 considerations that will help you decide whether to speak with a bankruptcy attorney.